Ears - how your ears work

 Some people have problems understanding what they are hearing because their ears don't work well and they don't hear all the sounds.
 The brain does not get enough information to work it out, or the messages may be mixed up.

-Lots of mums and dads think that kids have this particular 'problem'.
+Lots of adults think that only kids have this particular 'problem'.

-They think that you select (choose) what you are going to hear and what you definitely can't hear!
+They think that you select (choose) what you are going to hear and what you definitely don't want to hear!
 Many mums say that dads do this too!
 In fact, this is something we may all do to try and make our lives a bit easier.

 Some children wrote what they liked to hear and what they didn't like to hear.